- INSPIRATION

 “This is a quarter of the original consumption, which I would call excellent progress!
 Unlike many others, I think that the architectural industry has been remarkably quick to adapt.

-The level of acceptance is 100% and talking about energyefficient housing today is like preaching to the choir.
+The level of acceptance is 100% and talking about energy efficient housing today is like preaching to the choir.
 It goes without saying,” says Gert Wingårdh.

-A material choice that lifts a projcet
+A material choice that lifts a project

 Gert Wingårdh has been highly aware of sustainable building for a great many years now; as early as 1988 he was awarded Sweden’s most prestigious architectural prize, the Kasper Salin Prize, for Öijared Country Club, a project in which wood, strong climate awareness, local materials and low energy consumption played a crucial role.